Cannabis, Medical Cannabis and CBD

 The only cannabis product in the UK that is subject to regulatory approval is medical cannabis.
 Very few people are prescribed it on the NHS.

-Only people with certain severe forms/cases of the following will be prescribed medical cannabis through the NHS:
+People with certain severe forms/cases of the following can be prescribed CBPMs through the NHS:

 • Chemotherapy